Trick or Treat at the Zoo!

 For more information:

-If your organization is interested in sponsoring our event through a monetary donation or gift card to be used for candy or decorations, there are two levels of sponsorship.
+If your organization would like to sponsor our event through a monetary donation or gift card to be used for candy or decorations, there are two levels of sponsorship.

 Sponsors at the $500+ level

-You will receive all of the benefits of the Pumpkin Level of sponsorship and your logo will receive prominent recognition in our Zoo News: Boo at the Zoo wrap-up, as well as on our Annual Donors and Sponsor List.
+Receive all of the benefits of the Pumpkin Level, plus YOUR logo will receive prominent recognition in our Zoo News: Boo at the Zoo wrap-up, and our Annual Donors and Sponsor List.
 You will also be invited to a special private tour and a live animal encounter for up to 5 people.

 Sponsors at the $100-499 level